 A majority of high school students talk about growing up as a negative process.
-The most common words they use to describe their experiences through out their teenage years are “stress”, “responsibility”, “problem”, “anxiety”, “stereotypes”, “failure”, “depression”, “workload”.
+The most common words they use to describe their experiences through out their teenage years are “stress”, “responsibility”, “problems”, “anxiety”, “stereotypes”, “failure”, “depression”, “workload”.

 I think the words, “I’m not living my own life anymore.
 I’ve stopped living for my self a long time ago” is well self-explanatory, indicating what today’s teenagers are going through.

 Growing up brings responsibilities with it, responsibilities given by the society to the individuals.
-Societal pressure and expectations from the community brings the children down.
+Societal pressure and expectations from the community brings children down.
 They lose their own identities day by day and become puppets of the society.
 Regardless of their will, their future gets shaped by others.

 And then people ask “How did I become like this?
-Why did I lose my innocence, curiosity, honesty?
+Why did I lose my innocence, honesty?
 What has happened to me?”
 Then when they look back to them selves they see the loss of their own selves.
 They see that they couldn’t resist to the inevitable process of adapting to the harsh adult life, and turning to the typical boring adult figure they didn’t want to become years ago.